Gay Latino Studies: A Critical Reader

 About

-He is the recipient of numerous awards, including the Lambda Literary Award, the Imagen Award, the HBO Latinx Film Competition Award, the International Latino Book Award, the NALAC Artist Grant, and the University of Oregon's Faculty Excellence Award.
+Ernesto is the recipient of the national Lambda Literary Award, the Imagen Award (commonly known as the "Latin Golden Globes"), the HBO Latinx Film Competition Award, two International Latino Book Awards, and the NALAC Artist Grant.
+At the University of Oregon, he has received the Provost's Faculty Excellence Award, the UO Foundation Trustee Excellence Award, and the Collegiate Faculty Award (the highest honor bestowed to faculty by the College of Arts and Sciences).
 He is also the recipient of fellowships from the Ford Foundation, the Institute for Citizens and Scholars, the Mellon Foundation, and the National Association for Latino Independent Producers (NALIP).